What is an LDR (Light Sensor)? Working Principle & Uses

 LDR stands for Light Dependent Resistor.

-An LDR is an analog sensor because its resistance changes gradually according to light intensity.
+An LDR is an analog sensor because its resistance changes gradually with light.

 Conclusion

-An LDR is one of the most useful and beginner-friendly light sensors in electronics.
-It changes resistance according to light intensity, making it ideal for automatic lighting systems, DIY projects, and smart electronics.
+An LDR is one of the easiest light sensors for beginners.
+It changes resistance according to light intensity.

 Leave a Reply